CuadrosNicolas/RegexEngine/readme.md

 	std::cout << "Number of matches : " << counter << std::endl;
 ```

-If you want to get a string representing the match, you can use the getPrint() method.
+If you want to get a string representing the match, use the getPrint() method.

-In order to iterate through a match you can follow this example which build a function to count the number of matches countain in the result of a regex.
+In order to iterate through a match, follow this example which build a function to count the number of matches countain in the result of a regex.
 ```C++
 int countMatch(Match* matchs)
 {